Printing Terms

 Prepress

-The various printing related services, performed before ink is actually put on the printing press. (i.e. stripping, scanning, color separating, etc. . .)
+The various printing related services, performed before ink is actually put on the printing press such as stripping, scanning or color separating.

 Press Proof

-a test printing of a subject prior to the final production run.
+A test printing of a project prior to the final production run.
 Press proofs are generally printed on the paper stock that will be used for the finished project.
 A few sheets are run as a final check before printing the entire job.

 Printability